dynatrace-oss/barista/src/lib/loading-distractor/README.md

 ## Accessibility

 Each `<dt-loading-spinner>` should be given a meaningful label via `aria-label` or `aria-labelledby`.
-`<dt-loading-distractor>` will set the aria-labelledby attributes automatically.
+The `aria-labelledby` attribute of the `<dt-loading-distractor>` is set automatically based on the given content.